 Additional Shoe Constructions and Information

 There are many other shoe construction styles for fashion shoes and heavy boots.
 These include Blake Construction, Blake/Rapid Construction, Goodyear Welt Construction, Norwegian Storm Construction, Stitch Down Construction, and Bologna Construction.
-We will cover these in more detail in another article.
 You can learn how to make shoes with these constructions here.
 Shoe Construction Techniques

 learn how to make shoes:Do you want to learn how big brands make shoes?
 Now you can!
 How Shoes are Made will show you how modern shoes come to life!
 More than just a tour through a sneaker factory and more than your average shoe making book!
 This is the perfect Shoe design a handbook for footwear designers.
 From drawing shoe designs to sample development and footwear manufacturing, you will learn how it is all done.
 Written by veteran shoemaking pros, How Shoes are Made will give you a look inside the REAL world of shoe design, development, and mass production.
 This book teaches shoe making for beginners and students.
 220 pages with over 400 color photos and drawings.
 26 chapters explaining shoe design, footwear pattern making, sample development, footwear materials selection, upper stitching, outsole and tooling design, shoe lasts, shoe costing, quality inspections, pattern making and much more!
 A must-read for young shoe designers, sneakerheads, or any footwear fanatic!
 Secure payments Visa, MasterCard & PayPal.
 Over 3500 copies sold!
 Read in over 60 countries!

 Ready for Download Now!
 Edición española See Preview Video On YouTube